The Truth About J-Plasma: Learn About This Trendy Facelift Alternative

 J-Plasma pros and cons

 Now that we have a thorough understanding of the procedure and recovery, it’s time to focus on the big question: is J-Plasma right for you?

 To answer this, let’s start with a summary of J-Plasma pros and cons, so we can clearly see the strengths and weaknesses of the treatment and measure those against similar procedures.

 - Non-surgical — Because J-Plasma is not a surgical procedure, it avoids complications and pain often associated with more invasive procedures.
 It also leaves no incision scars unless done subdermally.
 Even then, the incision marks are minimal.

-- Dramatic results – Before and after photos show startling improvements.
-It appears that J-Plasma provides rather dramatic improvements in light of its non-surgical nature.
+- Dramatic results — Before and after photos show startling improvements.
+J-Plasma appears to provide rather dramatic improvements for a non-surgical treatment.